 Total Cost of Ownership (TR-1)

 Total Cost of Ownership (TCO) for the proposed SUs is an important parameter for the Tri-Laboratories to assess the value of the Offeror’s system.
-Each Offeror will provide a detailed TCO analysis for their system (for both liquid-cooled and air-cooled options, if both options are offered).
-A proper assessment of TCO should include all relevant lifetime cost elements, including: 1) SU cost; 2) installation cost; 3) facilities costs associated with installation, such as any mechanical upgrades needed to support new air-cooling loads or any liquid-cooling infrastructure needed to install a liquid-cooled system; 4) annual IT energy consumption; 5) annual cooling energy consumption (including chillers, pumps, air handlers, etc.); and 6) annual maintenance of the SUs and supporting mechanical facilities, including annual costs to maintain and support any cooling distribution system required for liquid-cooled SUs.
+The Offeror will provide a detailed TCO analysis for their system.
+A proper assessment of TCO should include all relevant lifetime cost elements, including: 1) SU cost; 2) estimated installation cost; 3) facilities costs associated with installation, such as any mechanical upgrades needed to support new liquid-cooling loads or any liquid-cooling infrastructure needed to install a liquid-cooled system; 4) annual IT energy consumption; 5) annual cooling energy consumption (including chillers, pumps, etc.); and 6) annual maintenance of the SUs and supporting mechanical facilities, including annual costs to maintain and support any cooling distribution system required for liquid-cooled SUs.
 TCO calculations will be performed using commonly accepted third-party modeling software and contain sufficient supporting detail to enable Tri-Laboratory personnel to understand the analysis and adjust the calculations to fit their specific installation conditions.
-Four separate TCO calculations will be provided: TCO calculations will be provided for an assessment of a 1-MW installation of air-cooled SUs and for a 1-MW installation of liquid-cooled SUs, assuming two specific data center starting conditions: 1) assuming installation in a data center with sufficient existing mechanical capacity to support 1 MW of new air-cooling load; and 2) assuming installation in a data center with sufficient existing mechanical capacity to support only 400 kW of new air-cooled load.
+Two separate TCO calculations will be provided: TCO calculations will be provided for an assessment of a 1-MW installation of liquid-cooled SUs, assuming two specific data center starting conditions: 1) assuming installation in a data center with sufficient existing mechanical capacity to support 1 MW of new liquid-cooling load; and 2) assuming installation in a data center with sufficient existing mechanical capacity to support only 400 kW of new liquid-cooled load.
 TCO will be calculated using nominal electricity price of $0.06 per kilowatt-hour.

 SU Racks and Packaging (TR-1)